 Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with polycythemia vera.
 For more specific results, refine the search by using other search features, such as the location of the trial, the type of treatment, or the name of the drug.
 Talk with your doctor about clinical trials that may be right for you.
 General information about clinical trials is available from the NCI Web site.

-Treatment of primary myelofibrosis in patients without symptoms is usually watchful waiting.
+Treatment of primary myelofibrosis in patients without signs or symptoms is usually watchful waiting.

-Treatment of primary myelofibrosis in patients with other symptoms may include the following:
+Treatment of primary myelofibrosis in patients with other signs or symptoms may include the following:

 Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with primary myelofibrosis.
 For more specific results, refine the search by using other search features, such as the location of the trial, the type of treatment, or the name of the drug.
 Talk with your doctor about clinical trials that may be right for you.
 General information about clinical trials is available from the NCI Web site.

-Treatment of essential thrombocythemia in patients younger than 60 years who have no symptoms and an acceptable platelet count is usually watchful waiting.
+Treatment of essential thrombocythemia in patients younger than 60 years who have no signs or symptoms and an acceptable platelet count is usually watchful waiting.
 Treatment of other patients may include the following:

 Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with essential thrombocythemia.
 For more specific results, refine the search by using other search features, such as the location of the trial, the type of treatment, or the name of the drug.
 Talk with your doctor about clinical trials that may be right for you.
 General information about clinical trials is available from the NCI Web site.